 CBD may be the catalyst for Australia to grow the medical cannabis industry.
 While CBD is still in the discovery and trial stages, there have been numerous results and benefits found worldwide - both anecdotally and evidence based.
-This means that Australia can potentially help eliminate many traditional, harmful treatments and ailments that have people have had to suffer through with not many treatment choices for decades.
+This means that Australia may potentially help eliminate many traditional, harmful treatments and ailments that have people have had to suffer through with not many treatment choices for decades.

 By completely legalising CBD, Australia is opening doors for other medical treatments to be created through the cannabis industry.
-CBD can be seen as the pioneer product, only leading the way to success in the future within the medical field and recreational uses.
-Not many people currently have access to CBD (as you need a special prescription from a doctor) but if it becomes a household name within Australian society, there may be more concrete evidence as to all of its benefits, how people have been healed psychologically and physically, and other suggestions to how it can be used towards health.
+CBD mat be seen as the pioneer product, only leading the way to success in the future within the medical field and recreational uses.
+Not many people currently have access to CBD (as you need a special prescription from a doctor) but if it becomes a household name within Australian society, there may be more concrete evidence as to all of its benefits, how people have been healed physiologically and psychologically, and other suggestions to how it can be used towards health.

-With the progress CBD has made so far in just a short time within Australia, it can be predicted that the business may boom by 2021.
+With the progress CBD has made so far in just a short time within Australia, it can be predicted that the market may boom by 2021.
 More people are taking advantage of what CBD and other medical cannabis products may do for them.
-It has also allowed patients to have different medical options beyond the ones known, giving them room to test different CBD oils without worrying about the consequences (this isn’t the case for things such as chemotherapy and different medications).
-In just a few years, Australia has the chance to be one of the many countries to legalise CBD and by spearheading a strong influence into the cannabis industry, they have the potential to not only reap the benefits but to also lead others into the idea that cannabis may be the way to strengthen the medical industry for the future.
+It has also allowed patients to have different medical options beyond the pharmaceutical ones known, giving them room to test medical cannabis treatment without worrying about the consequences (this isn’t the case for things such as chemotherapy and different medications).
+In just a few years, Australia has the chance to be one of the many countries to legalise CBD and by spearheading a strong influence into the cannabis industry, they have the potential to not only reap the potential benefits but to also lead others into the idea that cannabis may be the way to strengthen the medical industry for the future.